macvaz/modern-data-stack/README.md

 ## Using Jupyter notebooks

 Once installation is properly set up, using jupyter notebooks is much more covenient than CLI tools.
+Since python kernel is distributed in the spark-iceberg docker image, all coding examples are developed in python.

-Connect using a web browser to [this notebook](http://localhost:8000/notebooks/notebooks%2FTesting%20Iceberg.ipynb)
+Connect using a web browser to **[this notebook]**(http://localhost:8000/notebooks/notebooks%2FTesting%20Iceberg.ipynb).

 Iceberg project mantains a very good [quick start guide](https://iceberg.apache.org/spark-quickstart/#creating-a-table).
 Next examples are based on the official documentation of the project.

-Since python kernel is distributed in the spark-iceberg docker image, all coding examples are developed in python.
-Next, a simple example that creates a table (demo.nyc.taxis) in the Iceberg catalog, is presented and can be used to test the installation:

 The `iceberg` catalog is configured in [this file](docker/spark-iceberg/conf/spark-defaults.iceberg.conf) and passed to the spark container as the spark-defaults.conf file.
 Changes This file sets Iceberg as default table format for this catalog.
 It alse sets Icebert REST catalog as metastore for the catalog.